-Beach Scene: During the Prologue, Hinata doesn't fully relax until Usami gives everyone school swimsuits and encourages them to play on the beach.
-Chapter 2 features some more traditional beachside frolicking.
+Beach Episode: During the Prologue, Hinata doesn't fully relax until Usami gives everyone school swimsuits and encourages them to play on the beach.

-Big Damn Heroes: Just as the remaining students are about to hit the Graduate button (which would allow AI Junko to possess their dead friends) Naegi shows up to save them.
+Big Damn Heroes: Just as the remaining students are about to hit the Graduate button (which would allow AI Enoshima to possess their dead friends) Naegi shows up to save them.

-Then later during the same trial, Naegi needs two more people to initiate a forced shutdown and stop AI Junko.
+Then later during the same trial, Naegi needs two more people to initiate a forced shutdown and stop AI Enoshima.
 Cue the arrival of Kirigiri and Togami.

-Bittersweet Ending: The survivors escape, but they lose their memories of the game and are "reset" to how they were as remnants of Super High-School Level Despair.
-Despite this, they stay on the Jabberwock Islands to tend to their comotose friends and have vowed to create a new future of hope for themselves.
+Bittersweet Ending: The survivors escape and, through a miracle, retain their memories of the island and don't revert.
+Through this, they stay on the Jabberwock Islands to tend to their comotose friends and have vowed to create a new future of hope for themselves, Naegi implying they will eventually succeed.
 Also, despite the belief that Hinata would be "reset" to Izuru Kamukura and lost forever, he retains some measure of control and sanity, possibly via a Split Personality Merge.

 In Chapter 2, the victim is bludgeoned to death with a single blow.
 There are hints that a serial killer is responsible but that turns out to be untrue.

 In Chapter 3, there is a double murder, and the first body found is actually the second to be killed.
 The game also hints that two people are responsible (like the first game) but in this case it is a Red Herring.
 Also involves someone recovering their memories.

 In Chapter 4, it is initially unclear on whether it is suicide or murder.
 The final words of the perpetrator motivate the students to keep living.